Sofiman/telekey/README.md

 $ telekey.exe [OPTIONS]
 ```

+Upon connecting, you will have to sync the two TeleKey instances using a
+*randomly generated* token.

 ### 📝 Start as client
 A Telekey Client will receive key events and emulate the key presses.